mmikaitis/al-folio/_pages/publications.md

 </li>
 <p> </p>

 <li><a href="https://ieeexplore.ieee.org/document/9154497"><i>Issues with rounding in the GCC implementation of the ISO 18037:2008 standard fixed-point arithmetic</i></a>.
-27th IEEE Symposium on Computer Arithmetic.
+27th IEEE Symp.
+Comput.
+Arithmetic.
 Portland, OR, US.
 7-10 Jun.
 2020.
 </li>
 <p> </p>